-Anibal Aurelio Manave was elected the ninth President of FIBA Africa following Africa's Basketball Governing Body General Assembly in Bamako, Mali from June 22-23.
+Anibal Aurelio Manave was re-elected as President of FIBA Africa following the Region's General Assembly in June 2023.

-The newly-elected official, a native of Mozambique, will serve a four-year term until 2023.
+Manave, a native of Mozambique, will serve another four-year term until 2027.

 The 58-year-old former player, coach and commissioner, took over from Hamane Niang, who was elected as FIBA President in August in Beijing, China.